saltnpixels/crucial.css/README.md

 #### `.screen-reader-text`

-Important!
 For elements that will be read out loud on a screen reader device, but will be hidden on regular browsers.
 Good for ADA compliance.

 #### `.vertical-spacing`

 Very helpful for articles.
 Makes all items inside magically have good vertical rhythm.
 For some items, like headings, you may want to add styles to get those having more spacing with margins.
-Pairs well with container-content.
+Pairs well with `.container-content`.

 #### `.page-wrap`